 One of the lessons I have learned over the years of cleansing is that when eating a whole food, plant-based diet, you can get hungry often.
-It’s hunger that comes from nowhere and hits you like a hurricane, possessing all your thoughts until you are completely useless until you eat again.
+It’s a hunger that comes from nowhere and hits you like a hurricane, possessing all your thoughts until you are completely useless until you eat again.

 You must know what I’m talking about, right?